quinlanoconnell/GoFundMe-Success-Scraper/README.md

   * **Text + images + duration → best overall performance** (highest accuracy in our tests).
 * **Language that wins:** Action- and team-oriented narratives (e.g., *team, support, goal, fundraiser*) associate with higher funds; vague or transactional language (*expenses, equipment, training*) correlates with lower funds.
 * **Images that help:** Photos depicting people in action (outdoor, celebration, coaches) outperform static/empty scenes.

----

-Want me to also add a minimal `requirements.txt` and a short “Reproduce the paper figures” section mapping notebook cell names to outputs?